-Near the end of the novel, The Pirates of the Levant by Arturo Perez-Reverte, Captain Alatriste finds himself the highest ranking survivor of one of three ships that are battling for their lives against the Turks, who out-gun, out-cannon, and just sheer out number the Spaniards.
-There is a hasty meeting of the remaining "commanders" from the three ships, to determine whether they should surrender, or fight to an honorable death.
-One of the comanders is an aristocrat, and he wants surrender -- mostly because he knows he will be well treated and held for a high ransom.
+Near the end of the novel The Pirates of the Levant by Arturo Perez-Reverte, Captain Alatriste finds himself the highest ranking survivor of one of three ships that are battling for their lives against the Turks, who out-gun, out-cannon, and just sheer outnumber the Spaniards.
+There is a hasty meeting of the remaining "commanders" from the three ships to determine whether they should surrender or fight to an honorable death.
+One of the commanders is an aristocrat, and he wants to surrender -- mostly because he knows he will be well treated and held for a high ransom.
 The rest -- will be slaughtered or suffer life as a galley slave, chained to an oarlock.
 But the decision must be unanimous in order for all three to equally maintain their honor.
-Captain Alatriste, knows full well the horrors that would await them if they surrender, and makes the only decision a seasoned soldier could make: fight to the end and die with honor.
-For the aristocrat, such a display of fortitude is new.
+Captain Alatriste knows full well the horrors that would await them if they surrendered and makes the only decision a seasoned soldier could make: fight to the end and die with honor.
+For the aristocrat, such a display of grit is new.
 So we get this brief, sardonic moment:

 "He was from the same caste of Spanish aristocrats, although this highly inelegant situation had tempered his arrogance--it's always best to talk to noblemen, Alatriste thought, when they've just been punched in the face..."